 Students sometimes ask how much "spending money" they should plan to have during their time abroad.
 The amount spent depends, of course, on the lifestyle you adopt and how much you plan to travel.
+There may be instances where students may be expected to pay for some medical expenses out-of-pocket.
+Students should consider these types of expenses when considering the amount of spending money to bring for their time abroad.
 For students going on Partner Programs, please consult the Student Budget Sheet you received.
 For students going on Non-Dickinson Programs, please consult your program provider.